kauancvlcnt/dotfiles/README.md

 Reload your bspwm

 <h3>Observation:</h3>
-Delete the <strong>monitorArr</strong style="color: red"> folder, this is a personal setting
+Delete the <strong>monitorArr</strong> folder, this is a personal setting